weisk/markdown-cv/texts/curriculum.md

 SEO: Try to follow all the standards and guides provided by search engines.
 Eliminate all penalising things, or things that make the search engine think you are cheating, like for example, hidden texts, duplicate url's, etc..

-### Senior Frontend Developer Oct 2017 - Nov 2018
+### Haufe-Umantis AG Swiss : Senior Frontend Developer Oct 2017 - Nov 2018
-Haufe-Umantis AG

 Working as a frontend developer expert in technologies such as React (+Redux,Router,..) and Angular(1,2,4).

-### Senior Frontend Developer Feb 2016 - Mar 2017
+### Propertyfinder : Senior Frontend Developer Feb 2016 - Mar 2017
-Propertyfinder.ae

 Propertyfinder is a leading real estate company in Dubai.
 The company specializes in putting in touch sellersThis resume is made with CVwizard.com. with buyers, through a web platform.
 It's free for clients to register on the website, however ad publishers have to pay a monthly subscription to be able to post their ads.
 There are different subscription tiers, from